neskodi/threejs-boilerplate/README.md

 - Optionally adds a grid helper;
 - Lets you add orbit or drag controls;
 - Lets you add dat.gui for dynamically adjusting values on your scene;
-- Automatically exports THREE and scene for use with the [Three.js inspector](https://chrome.google.com/webstore/detail/threejs-inspector/dnhjfclbfhcbcdfpjaeacomhbdfjbebi?hl=en) Chrome extension.
+- Automatically exports THREE and scene for use with the [Three.js inspector](https://chrome.google.com/webstore/detail/threejs-inspector/dnhjfclbfhcbcdfpjaeacomhbdfjbebi?hl=en) Chrome extension;
+- Starts the render loop.

 In other words, it does the boring stuff so you can do the cool stuff right away.